 Senior Research and Product Development Associate

-Adam Bruce has over 20 years experience in interactive product development, streamlining early adopter technology into scalable products featured in Forbes, Variety Magazine, The Wall Street Journal, Wired and Techcrunch
+Adam Bruce has more than 20 years experience in interactive product development, streamlining early adopter technology into scalable products featured in Forbes, Variety Magazine, The Wall Street Journal, Wired and Techcrunch

 At VRLab he specialized in Location Based Entertainment and co-located multiplayer VR experiences for Oculus, Vive & ARKit.
 Most recently, for Wevr and Dreamscape, a Spielberg backed venture, he produced “theBlu: Deep Rescue” a location-based VR adventure that enables 6 people to “step into a movie together” and save a whale.